 Intercollegiate Athletics: Men’s programs are NCAA Division II baseball, basketball, golf, and soccer (2008 and 2000 national champions).
 Division II women’s sports are basketball, soccer (1991 national championship), softball, indoor/outdoor track and field (2011 4x400 national champions), and volleyball.
 CSUDH has also won 29 CCAA Conference Championships in men’s soccer (9), women’s soccer (7), baseball (3), softball (3), women’s basketball (5) and men’s basketball (4).

 Mascot: The choice of the “Toro” bull as the university’s mascot dates back to 1969.
 The Toro was chosen because the university is situated on the historic Rancho San Pedro, the oldest Spanish land grant in the Los Angeles region, where vast herds of cattle once roamed.

-Parking: University parking is self-supported by fees charged to all students, faculty and staff members.
-Visitor parking is available for a daily fee of $5.
+Parking: University parking is self-supported by fees charged to all students, faculty, staff, and visitors.
+Parking is available for a daily fee of $6.
 Thirty-minute visitor parking is free in designated areas.
 Parking is free on Sundays.

 Further Information: Main telephone: 310-243-3696.
 General information about the university is available from the University Communications and Public Affairs Office at 310-243-2001, or on the Web at www.csudh.edu.